Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: The Model

-In the above $M_i$ is the mass of the $i^{th}$ type dark matter and $\sigma^{Exp}_{SI} (M_i)$ is the experimental upper bound for the spin independent scattering cross section between dark matter particle of mass $M_i$ and the nucleon $N$.
-In this work we have used results only from LUX experiment for constraining the parameter space of this model since LUX imposes strongest limits (exclusion plot) in $\sigma_{SI}-M_{\rm DM}$ plane until now. \item {\bf Invisible decay width of Higgs boson ($\Gamma_{\rm inv}$)}\,- In this present two component dark matter model Higgs boson $h$ can decay into two $S$, if the condition $M_h>2M_S$ is satisfied.
-Such decay channel is known as invisible decay mode of Higgs boson.
-Throughout the work we assume that the invisible branching ratio (BR$_{\rm inv}$) of Higgs boson is less than 20\% \cite{Belanger:2013kya}. \item {\bf Constraint from LHC results} The signal strength ratio of Higgs boson for a particular decay channel ($h\rightarrow X \bar{X}$) is given by,
+In the above $M_i$ is the mass of the $i^{th}$ type dark matter and $\sigma^{Exp}_{\rm SI} (M_i)$ is the experimental upper bound for the spin independent scattering cross section between dark matter particle of mass $M_i$ and the nucleon $N$.
+In this work we have used results only from LUX experiment for constraining the relevant parameter space of this model since LUX imposes strongest limits (exclusion plot) in $\sigma_{\rm SI}-M_{\rm DM}$ plane until now. \item {\bf Precision electroweak observable}\, - We have already shown earlier, in this section, that the dark photon $Z^{\prime}$ possesses a nonzero mixing with the SM gauge boson $Z$ due to the presence of a kinetic mixing term in the Lagrangian (Eq. (\ref{l-gauge})) between the hypercharge gauge boson $\hat{B}_{\mu}$ and the U(1)$_{\rm X}$ gauge boson $\hat{X}_{\mu}$.
+As a result of this nonzero $Z-Z^{\prime}$ mixing, the values of electroweak precision observables, namely the mass ($M_{Z}$) and the decay width ($\Gamma_{Z}$) of $Z$ boson, the rho parameter ($\rho$) as well as the electroweak oblique parameters ($S$, $T$, $U$ parameters or Peskin Takeuchi parameters \cite{Peskin:1991sw}), get shifted from their SM predictions.
+Therefore, the experimentally measured values of these parameters constrain the allowed ranges of kinetic mixing parameter $\epsilon$ and the mixing angle $\theta_{\rm NB}$.
+Thus while computing the allowed range for the $Z-Z^{\prime}$ mixing angle $\theta_{\rm NB}$ we have considered the following constraints, \begin{itemize} \item[•] The deviation of the physical $Z$ boson mass from its SM value should remain within the range given by \cite{Agashe:2014kda}, \cite{Hook:2010tw}

+where $M_{Z_0}$ is the mass of $Z$ boson predicted from the SM of particle physics. \item[•] The nonzero mixing angle $\theta_{\rm NB}$ between $Z$ and $Z^\prime$ allows the physical $Z$ boson to decay into the final state comprised of particle and anti-particle of dark matter candidate $S$.
+This additional decay mode is known as the non-Standard invisible decay channel of $Z$ \footnote{In this present model SM $Z$ boson can also decay into a final state containing $\psi$ and $\bar{\psi}$ through its nonzero mixing with $Z^{\prime}$.
+This decay channel is also another non-standard decay mode of the SM $Z$ boson.
+However, this decay mode is kinemetically forbidden for the entire adopted range of $M_{\psi}$.}.
+Therefore, the total decay width of $Z$ boson is

+where $f$ is any SM model fermion except $t$ quark.
+In order to satisfy the precisely measured decay width of Z boson, $\Gamma_Z = 2.4952 \pm 0.0023$ GeV \cite{Agashe:2014kda}, as reported by the LEP \cite{ALEPH:2005ab}, the non-Standard invisible decay width ($\Gamma_{Z\rightarrow S S^\dagger}$) of $Z$ boson should obey the following limit